 Common Types of Car Accidents

-When our lawyers look into your case, we’re going to find out what type of accident you were involved in.
+When our auto accident lawyer looks into your case, we’re going to find out what type of accident you were involved in.
 It’s imperative to have as many details about the incident as possible.
 You may have been involved in one of the following types of collisions:

-- Rear-end.
+- Rear-end Crash.
 This is when the front of one car hits the rear of another.
 Rear-end wrecks can happen at red lights when traffic slows down and stops, but the negligent driver doesn’t realize it until it’s too late.

 - Multi-vehicle.
 When there’s heavy traffic, a multi-vehicle accident is more likely to occur.
 An accident could initially happen between two vehicles, but then other vehicles become involved because they don’t have time to slow down or steer out of the way.